TigerInAnEmptyJar/typeCase/README.md

 I think, I'll leave that until I rework the UI (which I will most probably do with qml).

+An intermediate step is to run clang-format on the code to have an uniform coding style.

+Next is to exchange that documentation thingy with doxygen.
+I don't think that I ever suffered under the not-invented-here-syndrome, but obviously I wasn't aware of doxygen at that time.

+Since now all cosmetics are done, it is time to start real refactoring.

 Try it, if you like.
 Prerequisites are:

 * gcc-4.8 (newer versions will lead to compiler errors; yes, the compilers